pavelsaman/pavelsaman.github.io/_posts/2021-08-10-substitution-in-text-files-with-vim-and-sed.md

 ![image](../images/vim-solution.png)

-It is now a valid Python source file, so I can continue with my checking task.
+It is a valid Python source file now, so I can continue with my checking task.

 Similarly, I can use stream editor (sed):

 ```
 $ sed '3,34s/https/"https/;3,34s/$/",/' file.py

 urls = [
     "https://duckduckgo.com/",